IronWorker REST/HTTP API

 Exponential Backoff

 When a 503 error code is returned, it signifies that the server is currently unavailable.
 This means there was a problem processing the request on the server-side; it makes no comment on the validity of the request.
-Libraries and clients should use exponential backoff when confronted with a 503 error, retrying their request with increasing delays until it succeeds or a maximum number of retries (configured by the client) has been reached.

 Dates and Times